• Skip to primary navigation

 Mike Mentzer’s Pull Workout

-Heavy Duty pull program for massive gains
+Here’s Mike Mentzer’s Heavy Duty pull program for massive gains

 High volume with moderate weight is preached by many bodybuilders of today.
 You know, the standard 3-4 working sets in the 8-12 rep range, with a good mind-muscle connection and a squeeze.
 However, one of the most popular bodybuilders of the Golden Era, Mike Mentzer, broke away from the norm and did low volume workouts, that were few and far in between, but he went all out and made sure that there was nothing left in the tank.
 Mentzer split his body up into two sections, doing push and pull workouts.
-So, in this article we will be taking a look at Mike Mentzer’s pull workout.
+In this post we will be taking a look at Mike Mentzer’s pull workout.

 Who Was Mike Mentzer?